QuentinAmbard/avrilog/README.md

-##Avrilog-server and Avrilog-commun are the only working modules.
-Other modules are for test only.
+##Home-made traceability server.

+Use scala, akka, rabbitmq,  + bouncy castle for the timestamp implementation.

-Avrilog consume rabbitmq traces, sign the traces with custom or remote timestamp certificate and save them to HBASE
+*Avrilog-server : consume rabbitmq traces, sign the traces with custom or remote timestamp certificate and save them to HBASE.

-Signature & Timestamp are done in common project, see Sign.scala

-Installation detail with certificate generation are provided README.me of the avrilog-server module.
+Installation detail with certificate generation are provided in the README.me of this module.

+*Avrilog-common : Signature & Timestamp see Sign.scala  + shared object

+*Avrilog-java-client : Used to send raw traces to rabbit-mq from any application